jeanho1/tuanavu.github.io/_posts/2016-08-28-deep-learning-lectures.md

----
-title: "Deep Learning lectures"
-categories:
-  - deep-learning
-tags:
-  - python
-  - deep-learning
-  - machine-learning
-  - lectures
----
+# Objective

-__This post highlights some great lectures about deep learning__
+- This post highlights some great lectures about deep learning.

-{% include toc icon="gears" title="Table of Contents" %}

 # Stanford CS229